solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 activating an account's excess (non-rent non-stake) lamports, or allowing a `Split` source to `Deactivate` enough stake to cover rent-exemption for the new account.
-However, Multistake is a much larger design/engineering project, and we have to solve this sooner than it would be ready.
+However, Multistake is a much larger design/engineering project, and we have to solve the existing proble sooner than Multistake would be ready.
 * We discussed various proposals for allowing `Merge` to leave behind the source account or `Split` to split into any mergeable destination.
 However this confuses the presently clear distinction between these two operations and